 Cross-cultural interactions create a heightened potential for paternalism.
 For example, a paternalistic spirit can lead Work and Witness team members to make additions or "improvements" to a project with virtually no input from and certainly no deference to local leadership.

 Partnerships are also an area where paternalism can creep in.
-It has become popular for large churches in the USA and Canada to "partner" with a church or district in the Developing World.
+For example, it has become popular for large churches in the USA and Canada to "partner" with a church or district in the Developing World.
 Sadly, when people on the more affluent side of the partnership always have the final say, those relationships can look and feel paternalistic.

 To be sure, no one ever thinks they're being paternalistic.
 However, there's a good chance paternalism is involved when someone says, "I see a problem here.
 Here is how I will fix things for you."